TimeChainage

 The extra dimension given by the time chainage format along with comprehensive formatting tools allows for a clear and concise presentation of your schedule.
 Time chainage charts are often more popular than Gantt charts with both the Client and the Contractor's project managers.

-TimeChainage improves the visualisation of construction project schedules, providing an extra dimension to your programmes.
+TimeChainage improves the visualisation of construction project schedules, providing an extra dimension to your programmes by including distance.

-TimeChainage is a fully featured planning application using the critical path method to provide time based information similar to traditional Gantt chart applications.
-However, in addition, location information is input into TimeChainage providing the the extra dimension of distance.
-With time and distance comes production rate, so the slope of a line on a time chainage chart shows the production rate of the associated activity.
+TimeChainage is a fully featured planning application, it's not just a charting tool.
+The critical path method provides time based information such as dates and float, similar to traditional Gantt chart applications.
+But in addition, TimeChainage uses activity locations providing the extra dimension of distance.
+With time and distance, we can make use of production rates, both in the planning and for presentation.
+The slope of a line on a time chainage chart indicates the production rate of the associated activity.

 One great benefit of TimeChainage is its ability to display a whole project (or any section that you wish to show) on a single sheet, which helps to make the programme the focus of a review.
 Traditional bar chart schedules simply cannot provide this level of readability.